Santiago Province Dominican Republic Travel Guide

 A pleasant way to sample multiple local flavors.

-These activities contribute to a memorable ambiance.
+These experiences contribute to a memorable ambiance.

 Meat-free options are available with rice, beans, plantains, yuca, and salads.
 Vegan options require clear communication.